Henry H. Fowler: Early life and career

 Fowler was born in Roanoke, Virginia, on September 5, 1908.
 He was the son of Mack Johnson Fowler, a locomotive engineer, and his wife, the former Bertha (née Browning).
 Henry Fowler graduated from Jefferson High School in 1925 and went on to graduate from Roanoke College in 1929, where he joined Pi Kappa Phi, played many sports, and edited the college newspaper.
 He received his law degree from Yale Law School in 1933.

 He worked briefly at Covington & Burling in Washington, D.C., then joined the legal staff of the Tennessee Valley Authority (TVA) in 1934.
 There he assisted in the preparation and successful conduct of the four-year litigation establishing the constitutionality of that program.
 By 1939, he had risen to Assistant General Counsel of the TVA and subsequently served as chief counsel of a subcommittee of the U.S. Senate Committee on Education and Labor.

 On October 19, 1938, Fowler married Trudye Pamela Hathcote (1910–2008).
-They had one son and two daughters: Henry Hammill, Jr., Marianne Fowler Smith and Susan Fowler-Gallagher.
+They had one son and two daughters: Henry Hammill Jr., Marianne Fowler Smith and Susan Fowler-Gallagher.

 Fowler and his family sponsored a public policy program at Roanoke College that has brought guests such as Sandra Day O'Connor to speak to College students and members of the community.

-Wartime role
+Wartime career

 From 1941 to 1944, he was an assistant general counsel of the Office of Production Management and afterward of the War Production Board.
 He then served in the United Kingdom and Germany in 1944 and 1945.
 He returned to private practice and in 1951 rejoined the government to work on the mobilization of troops during the Korean War.
 During this period he was an administrator of the National Production Authority, administrator of the Defense Production Administration, Director of the Office of Defense Mobilization and member of the National Security Council.